 How Much Do Porcelain Veneers Cost in Nashville?

-The short answer: $1,800+ per tooth for porcelain veneers.
+Porcelain veneers cost $1,800 or more per tooth.
 Most patients veneer the teeth that show when they smile, usually 6 to 8 of them, so a full front-smile makeover starts around $11,000 and climbs with the number of teeth and the complexity of the design.

-Composite veneers, shaped by hand from the same resin used for bonding, cost less: $660 to $1,015 per tooth.
+Composite veneers are shaped by hand from the same resin used for bonding and cost less, at $660 to $1,015 per tooth.
 They don’t last as long, but they’re a real option when budget is the deciding factor.

 Here’s the Nashville veneer cost breakdown by type: